qcr/services-config/README.md

 1. Run `services new` - this will generate a new service configuration file in the default location by copying the system's default start-up configuration (created by the system administrator).
 If no system default exists it will be created by copying [service-config_default.yml](/service-config_default.yml) to the system default location.
 2. Make the desired changes to your newly created service config file.
-3. Once you're happy run `service update` - this will establish create and update system service files, and enable/disable all appropriate services.
+3. Once you're happy run `service update` - this will create and update system service files, and enable/disable all appropriate services.

-We recommend you utilise this tool in combination with the [QCR ROS-Daemons](https://github.com/qcr/ros-daemons) and set the parent to be one of the ROS meta services: *ros-sensors.service*; *ros-robot.service*; *ros-project.service*.
+We recommend you utilise this tool in combination with the [QCR ROS-Services](https://github.com/qcr/ros-services) and set the parent to be one of the ROS meta services: *ros-sensors.service*; *ros-robot.service*; *ros-project.service*.

 **Notes**: